 Appendix 4 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Sediment TMDL for the Newport Bay/San Diego Creek Watershed.
-The Sediment TMDL in the Basin Plan erroneously assigned “load allocations” to the Permittees.
-They should have been described as “waste load allocations” because MS4 discharges are point sources rather than non-point sources.
-Point sources are assigned waste load allocations, and non-point sources are assigned load allocations.
+The Sediment TMDL in the Basin Plan includes quantifiable targets and “Load Allocations” for discharges of sediment to tributaries of Newport Bay and San Diego Creek and tributaries.
+These should have been described as “waste load allocations” because MS4 discharges are point sources rather than non-point sources.
 The Sediment TMDL was first adopted by the Santa Ana Water Board in Resolution No. 98-101 and subsequently approved by OAL on February 2, 1999, and by USEPA on April 16, 1999.
-The WLAs from the Nutrient TMDL are expressed as numeric WQBELs that are effective on the effective date of the Order.
-The compliance deadline of April 17, 2009 (10 years from the date of USEPA’s approval of the sediment TMDL), specified in the Basin Plan, has passed.
-A BMP-based compliance option through an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Nutrients.
+The requirements implementing the Sediment TMDL are expressed as BMP-based WQBELs and are effective on the effective date of the Order.
+The BMPs are based on tasks that are assigned to the Permittees in the TMDL’s implementation plan.
+The BMP-based approach is appropriate for this TMDL since actions by Permittees and other stakeholders have resulted in attainment of the TMDLs, presumably through nonpoint source controls, land use changes and climate change-driven reductions in sediment loading.
+On November 19, 1999, the Monitoring and Reporting Program No. 99-74- Implementation of the Monitoring and Reporting Requirements for the TMDL for Sediment in the Newport Bay Watershed was adopted.
+This plan had subsequent amendments approved by the Executive Officer on February 14, 2014, on June 6, 2019, and on August 24, 2020.

 Appendix 5 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Organochlorine Compounds TMDL for Newport Bay and San Diego Creek.
 The Organochlorines TMDL was first adopted by the Santa Ana Water Board in Resolution No. R8-2011-0037and subsequently approved by OAL on July 26, 2013, and by USEPA on November 12, 2013.
 Organochlorine compounds are mainly associated with sediment from historical agricultural lands and former military installations.
 Many of these areas are now within the Permittees’ jurisdiction.
 Organochlorine compounds are carried in the Permittees’ MS4s by fine sediment into receiving waters.
 The Permittees report that levels of these compounds have been steadily decreasing in the watershed since the use of organochlorine pesticides has been banned.
 The Permittees report that dry weather flows discharged from MS4 outfalls contain no detectable levels of organochlorine compounds.
 The WLAs from Organochlorines TMDL are expressed as numeric WQBELs that are effective on the effective date of the Order.
 The compliance deadline for the Organochlorines TMDL of December 31, 2020 has passed.
-A BMP-based compliance option through an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Organochlorine Compounds.
+A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Organochlorine Compounds.

 Appendix 6 – This Appendix includes WQBELs that are consistent with the assumptions and requirements specified in the Diazinon & Chlorpyrifos TMDLs for Upper Newport Bay and San Diego Creek.
 The Diazinon & Chlorpyrifos TMDLs were first adopted by the Santa Ana Water Board in Resolution No. R8-2003-0039 and subsequently approved by OAL on January 5, 2004, and by USEPA on February 13, 2004.
 The WLAs from the Diazinon & Chlorpyrifos TMDL are expressed as numeric WQBELs that are effective on the effective date of the Order.
 The compliance deadline of December 1, 2007 has passed.
-A BMP-based compliance option through an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Diazinon and Chlorpyrifos.
+A BMP-based compliance option through the development and implementation of an approved Watershed Management Plan is therefore unavailable to demonstrate compliance with the WQBELs for Diazinon and Chlorpyrifos.